 Cruises operate from the end of April through to the beginning of October to avoid the ice and Alaska’s numbing winter cold.
 Due to the short season, Alaska cruises are always a hot ticket, often booking up a year in advance.

 1. Alaska cruises are multi-generation vacations

 While cruising has generally been associated with an older crowd, Alaska sailings break the mold with all demographics represented onboard.
 And there’s truly something to do for everyone, and by everyone, we mean everyone from young children to their grandparents, and all ages in between.

-In fact, it isn’t uncommon to find up to three generations of a single family on an Alaska cruise, especially on a Disney, Carnival or Royal Caribbean International sailing.
-So, bring the kids, and the grandkids!
+In fact, it isn’t uncommon to find up to three generations of a single family on an Alaska cruise, especially on a Disney Cruise, Holland America Cruise Line, or Royal Caribbean International cruise sailing.
+So, bring the kids, and the grandchildren!
 Alaska’s short cruise season also happens to coincide with the annual summer school break – the perfect opportunity for a family vacation.